Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-20:Improper Input Validation

-When software fails to validate input properly, an attacker can craft the input in a form that is not expected by the rest of the application.
+When software fails to validate input properly, an attacker can craft the input in a form not expected by the rest of the application.
 This will lead to parts of the system receiving unintended input, which may result in altered control flow, arbitrary control of a resource, or arbitrary code execution.

 C#